denuvosanctuary/idSaveDataResigner-GUI/README.md

 | DOOM The Dark Ages                 | 3017860       |

 ## Supported platforms
-Out of the box, it only supports SaveData files from the Steam PC version.

-# 🤯 Why was it created :interrobang:
-This GUI version was created to make the original command-line tool more accessible to users who prefer a graphical interface for sharing SaveData files between accounts.
+It only supports Steam versions of the games.

-# :scream: Is it safe?
+# 🤔 Is it safe?
 The short answer is: **No.**
 > [!CAUTION]
 > If you unreasonably edit your SaveData files, you risk corrupting them or getting banned from playing online.
 In both cases, you will lose your progress.